w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. setIcon() will allow setting of dark and/or light mode specific icons.
 1. Improved icon visibility on context menu (Chrome and Safari rely on default icons, only Firefox can specify icons).
-1. Improved icon visibility on side panel (Chrome replies on default icons, Firefox can specify icons).
+1. Improved icon visibility on side panel (Chrome relies on default icons, Firefox can specify icons).

 ### Known Consumers